gamedev-srg/Escape-From-The-Lab/formal-elements.md

 # Escape From The Lab

-**tagline: Solve riddles and break free from the lab, It's time you found out who you really are and got out to see the world**
+**Solve riddles and break free from the lab, It's time you found out who you really are and got out to see the world**

 ## Game concept